jlund/mazer-rackham/README.md

 mazer-rackham
 =============

- Sample [Ansible](http://www.ansibleworks.com/) Playbook for Rack applications that installs Nginx, Passenger, Ruby 1.9.3 + the [Falcon patch](https://gist.github.com/funny-falcon/4755042).
-It also demonstrates how to deploy a [sample Rack application](https://github.com/jlund/imgur-display) using git.
+ Sample [Ansible](http://www.ansibleworks.com/) Playbook for Rack applications that installs Nginx, Passenger, and Ruby 2.0.0.
+It also demonstrates how to deploy a [basic Rack application](https://github.com/jlund/imgur-display) from a git repository.

  Specifically, it does the following:

+ * Upgrades packages
- * Installs a few crucial packages like git and NTP
+ * Installs a few crucial programs like git, NTP, and Vim
  * Creates a deploy user that the application files will belong to
  * Adds an SSH public key to the deploy user's Authorized Keys file
  * Reconfigures OpenSSH to only allow access via SSH keys
- * Installs Ruby 1.9.3 + the Falcon patch
+ * Installs Ruby 2.0.0
  * Installs Bundler
  * Installs Nginx + Passenger
  * Sets up and enables an Nginx vhost